Messerschmitt Me 323 Gigant: Surviving aircraft

-No complete aircraft survives, but the Luftwaffenmuseum der Bundeswehr (Air Force Museum of the German Federal Armed Forces) in Berlin has a Me 323 main wing spar in its collection.
+While no complete aircraft survives, the Luftwaffenmuseum der Bundeswehr (Air Force Museum of the German Federal Armed Forces) in Berlin has a Me 323 main wing spar in its collection.
 A ruined but complete wreck was found in 2012, in the sea near La Maddalena, an island near Sardinia, Italy.
 The aircraft lies in around 60 m of water, around 8 nmi from the coast.
 It was shot down by a British Beaufighter long-range fighter on 26 July 1943, while flying from Sardinia to Pistoia in Italy.
+There is also a part of the wing in the village of Łosiniec in Poland used as a bridge to get to a church.
+Though there is a new bridge build, the wing is still left there for people to look at.
+The aircraft the wing is from was supposedly shot down by partisans and later destroyed by the Germans.